Languages include Sanskrit and Latin, also French, German and Mandarin

 Sanskrit is taught at John Colet School from Lower First to 6th class.
 It is the root Indo-European language and has a complete, fully inflected grammatical system.
 The students learn to read and write the Sanskrit script, recite beautiful hymns, prayers and other passages and systematically acquire vocabulary and grammar through translating simplified traditional stories.
 "Catch up" Sanskrit lessons are offered to students who join the school.

 Latin is also offered at John Colet School, both in the Infants and Primary, and is of great benefit for all sorts of reasons – it teaches grammar, sentence structure, language skills, thinking skills, vocabulary, translation, and etymology.
 Like Sanskrit, Latin is a highly structured language and trains students in the understanding and analysis of language structures.
 The content of the course covers Roman lifestyle, aspects of Roman history and Greek and Roman mythology and legends.

-6th class students are offered a choice between continuing with Sanskrit or taking up a year's study of French.
+6th class students are offered a choice between continuing with Sanskrit or taking up a year's study of French or German.

-Extra-curricular classes are offered in French from Upper First class on and Mandarin from 3rd class on.
+Extra-curricular classes are offered in French and German from Upper First class on and Mandarin from 3rd class on.